Elastic and resonance structures of the nucleon from hadronic tensor in lattice QCD: implications for neutrino-nucleon scattering and hadron physics: Discussions and conclusions

-In this paper, we present the results of a lattice QCD investigation into the determination of the nucleon's elastic and resonance structure through a single calculation, employing the hadronic tensor formalism.
+The intermediate states we considered, i.e., $N(1440), N(1710)$ and $N^*(1535)$ are resonances in reality.
+When the pion mass is near its physical value, these finite volume discrete states will be mixed with $\pi N$ states and be shifted depending on the volume.
+The phase shift is obtained from the L\"{u}scher quantization condition~\cite{Luscher:1986pf}.
+To match to the infinite volume Minkowski hadronic tensor, the corresponding Euclidean version has a finite volume Lelloch-L\"{u}scher correction factor~\cite{Lellouch:2000pv} which can be applied to the intermediate states before taking the infinite volume limit.
+The more general application is given in Ref.~\cite{Briceno:2019opb}.

+We should emphasize that although the inverse algorithm and the exponential fitting are not able to resolve individual states, the hadronic tensor includes all the resonances and the multi-hadron states.
+When an isolated structure is identified in BR such as in the present study, one can take the integrated spectral weight in the support of the energy range and present the total lepton-nucleon scattering cross section in that energy bin to confront experiments.

 While this study represents a preliminary exploration in this direction, the semi-quantitative agreement observed with the experimental data is both promising and motivating, despite the fact that the lattice is small and the pion mass is not at the physical point.
 It underscores the prospective utility of the future development of the hadronic tensor formalism in understanding nucleon's low-lying resonance structures and in offering crucial constraints on the physics involved in modeling many-body nuclear theory, especially in the context of studying neutrino oscillation experiments.
 In particular, the hadronic tensor formalism includes the inclusive contribution of all the intermediate states which is crucial to providing information for the neutrino scattering experiments at low energies.
-Furthermore, the utilization of the hadronic tensor formalism extends to the investigation of nucleon deep inelastic structure functions.
+Furthermore, the hadronic tensor formalism can be extended to the investigation of nucleon's deep inelastic structure functions.
 This feature enhances the comprehensiveness of our approach, enabling the simultaneous examination of the nucleon's elastic, resonance, and deep inelastic structures within a unified framework.